remyCases/Stoneshard-PeltDurability/README.md

 ### Using MSL

-- Download the latest `.sml` file released of [Stoneshard - Pelt Durability](https://github.com/remyCases/Stoneshard-PeltDurability/releases).
+- Download the latest `.zip` of [Stoneshard - Pelt Durability](https://github.com/remyCases/Stoneshard-PeltDurability/releases).
+- Unzip it, you should have one file.
 - Move the `PeltDurability.sml` in the `MSL/Mods` folder.
 - Run `ModShardLauncher.exe`.
 - Click on the anvil icon on the leftside.